From BR Bullpen

 - Bats Left, Throws Left

 Jô Matumoto was a pitcher with the Toronto Blue Jays chain.

-After years in Japan's industrial leagues, Matumoto became a member of the Brazilian national team in 2001.
+After years in Japan's industrial leagues, Matumoto became a member of the Brazilian national team in the 1995 Intercontinental Cup, going 1 for 10 as a backup 1B and allowing 7 walks and four runs in four innings.
+Four of his cousins were teammates - Douglas Matumoto, Silvio Matumoto, Edson Matumoto and William Matumoto.
 In the 2002 Intercontinental Cup, the southpaw was 0-1 with a 6.30 ERA, walking 8 in 10 innings pitched.
-He had previously played in the 1995 Intercontinental Cup, going 1 for 10 as a backup 1B and allowing 7 walks and four runs in four innings.
-He appeared in the 2003 Pan American Games.
+He appeared in the 1999 Pan American Games and 2003 Pan American Games.